 Offences such as assault, sexual assault, theft and serious driving offences attract corporal punishment.

 It is illegal to photograph military and official installations in and around airports.

-While the government of The Gambia recognises dual nationality, government officials may place restrictions on the ability of Australian officials to provide consular assistance to Australian/Gambian dual nationals if you are detained or arrested.
-We recommend you travel on your Australian passport at all times.
+The Gambia recognises dual nationality but, if you're a dual national and you're arrested or detained, The Gambia officials may restrict the ability of Australian officials to provide consular assistance to you.
+Travel on your Australian passport at all times.